 HOW IT WORKS

-After pounding the pectorals with some conventional chest exercises, we finish them off with FST-7, which stands for “Fascial Stretch Training” done for seven sets.
+After pounding the pectorals with some conventional chest exercises, we finish them off with seven sets of FST-7, which stands for “Fascial Stretch Training.”
 Fascial refers to the fascia, the web-like connective tissue that envelopes each muscle.
-Picture that thin layer that covers a skinless chicken breast—that’s the same stuff.
-By stretching the fascia, you create more room for the muscles to grow.
+Picture that thin layer of tissue that covers a skinless chicken breast—that’s the same stuff.
+In theory, by stretching the fascia, you create more room for the muscles to grow.
 By flexing, you’ll drive more nutrient-filled blood into the muscles to enhance gains.

 Every set should be taken to near failure.
 For the cable crossover, alternate stretching and then flexing your pecs between sets.
 So you’ll complete a set and then stretch for 30 seconds, then do another set and flex for 30 seconds.
 After the stretch/flex, you can rest up to 45 seconds.
 For the stretch, rest your forearms against a doorframe, or use the beams of a power rack, and lean forward.
 To flex, tense your pecs isometrically.